What to expect at your Kumon assessment

 Your Instructor’s observations, along with your child’s test scores, will help your Instructor build up a comprehensive picture of your child’s current abilities as well as areas for development.

-Your Instructor will feed this back to you, along with a suitable starting point in the Kumon programme for your child, should you choose to enrol.
-Starting points at Kumon are purposefully set at a level that covers already-familiar work, as the relative ease of the questions allows for the development of other important skills.
+Your Instructor will feed this back to you, and determine a suitable starting point in the Kumon programme for your child.
+Starting points at Kumon are purposefully set at a level that covers already-familiar work, to develop confidence and allow for the development of other important skills.

 Step 4: Goal setting